DOAJ/doaj/cms/pages/support/publisher-supporters.md

 We are introducing a revised and simplified model for publishers to support DOAJ for 2024 and publishing this openly in line with [our commitment to the Principles of Open Scholarly Infrastructure](https://blog.doaj.org/2022/10/06/doaj-commits-to-the-principles-of-open-scholarly-infrastructure-posi/).
 We are also relaunching the set of benefits for publishers choosing to support us.

 We only accept support through our publisher supporter model from publishers with journals already indexed in DOAJ.
 Non-commercial/institutional rates are only available to community-led, smaller publishers with limited funding.
-[Contact us](/contact/) if unsure which category applies or if you want to discuss ways of contributing to DOAJ’s operating costs.
+[Contact us](/contact/) if you are unsure which category applies or if you want to discuss ways of further contributing to DOAJ’s operating costs.

 ### Commercial publishers